-Lest I should appear, in this instance, to have swerved from the rule which every writer of any delicacy will observe - that of abstaining from any remarks, which may tend to attract the public attention to his private friends, I must observe, that the distinguished and acknowledged place that Mr. Garnett held in the world of science, had rendered him, in some measure, a public character.
-He is now, too, lost to that world and to his friends: had it not been so, this humble testimony of one who feels herself better for having known him, would never have appeared to pain his modesty.
+Lest I should appear, in this instance, to have swerved from the rule which every writer of any delicacy will observe that of abstaining from any remarks, which may tend to attract the public attention to his private friends, I must observe, that the distinguished and acknowledged place that Mr. Garnett held in the world of science, had rendered him, in some measure, a public character.
+He is now, too, lost to that world and to his friends; had it not been so, this humble testimony of one who feels herself better for having known him, and which must prove so insufficient to add any thing to his fame, would never have appeared to pain his modesty.